Arab Republic of Egypt · investor

 Overview

-Egypt has no permanent-residence status, so its investment-migration programme leads directly to naturalisation rather than to a permanent residence permit.
+Egypt does not grant Western-style indefinite permanent residence, so its investment-migration programme leads directly to naturalisation rather than to a permanent residence permit.
 Under Law 190 of 2019, foreign nationals who make a qualifying investment - such as buying real estate, placing a refundable deposit, investing in a business, or making a non-refundable contribution to the state treasury - can apply for Egyptian citizenship.
 The programme is administered with the General Authority for Investment and Free Zones (GAFI), and final approval rests with the authorities.
 Because the outcome is citizenship and there is no intermediate permanent-residence status, leadsToSettlement is recorded as false here.
 The investment thresholds and routes were amended in 2024.

 Eligibility